iterative/mlem.ai/content/docs/get-started/saving.md

 > reference.

-What we see here is that model was saved along with some metadata about it: `rf` containing the model binary and `.mlem` file containing metadata.
+What we see here is that model was saved along with some metadata about it: `rf` containing the model binary and a `.mlem` file containing its metadata.
 Let's take a look at it:

 <details>